Countess Maria Antonia von Waldstein zu Wartenberg: Biography

-Born on 4 March 1771 in Vienna, into the family of an old Bohemian nobility, Antonia was the fourth child of Count Georg Christian von Waldstein (1743–1791) and his wife, Countess Elisabeth von Ulfeldt (1747–1791), and is the great-granddaughter of the notorious Count Corfitz Ulfeldt.
-By birth, she was a member of the prominent House of Waldstein, maternal grandmother of King Ferdinand II of Portugal and great-grandmother of King Ferdinand I of Bulgaria.
+Born on 4 March 1771 in Vienna, into a family of ancient Bohemian nobility, Antonia was the fourth child of Count Georg Christian von Waldstein (1743–1791) and his wife, Countess Elisabeth von Ulfeldt (1747–1791).
+She was the great-granddaughter of the notorious Count Corfitz Ulfeldt.
+By birth, she was a member of the prominent House of Waldstein.

-In Vienna on 13 February 1792, Antonia married the Hungarian nobleman Ferenc József, Prince Koháry de Csábrág et Szitnya, a member of the enormously affluent House of Koháry, with whome she had two children: Ferenc (1792–1795) and Mária Antónia (1797–1862) who married the German Prince Ferdinand of Saxe-Coburg and Gotha and bore four children.
-She died on 17 January 1854 in Vienna, Austro-Hungarian Empire.
+On 13 February 1792 in Vienna, Antonia married the Hungarian nobleman Ferenc József, Prince Koháry de Csábrág et Szitnya, a member of the enormously affluent House of Koháry, with whom she had two children – Ferenc (1792–1798) and Mária Antónia (1797–1862), who married the German Prince Ferdinand of Saxe-Coburg and Gotha and bore four children.
+Mária Antónia was the mother of King Ferdinand II of Portugal and grandmother of King Ferdinand I of Bulgaria.
+On 15 November 1815, when Emperor Francis I of Austria granted her husband the hereditary title of Fürst von Koháry de Csábrág et Szitnya, Maria Antonia became Princess Koháry by marriage.

+Death

+Princess Antonia died on 17 January 1854 in Vienna.